TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 ```

-## Module
+## <a name="module"></a>Module

 A module is made up of a group of related keywords.
-When you install a module, you are adding those keywords to your application.
+When you install a module, you are adding those keywords to your system.

 To view the list of installed modules.
 ```
 rps modules
 ```

-A full list of installed keywords will be shown with this command.
+To view all installed keywords in your system.
 ```
 rps actions
 ```

-You can also view the keywords related to a specific module.
+To view the keywords for a specific module.
 ```
 rps module csv
 ```